 Flood Damage Insurance

-People sometimes get in the habit of thinking they don’t need flood insurance, especially if they live in an area where flooding is highly unlikely.
-They also tend to believe flood insurance doesn’t apply to them when they have a home that sits at the top of a rather large hill or is built up several feet off the ground.
-The truth is, you may go a lifetime and never experience flood damage to your home.
-However, any home can flood if the event in question is severe enough.
+People often get in the habit of thinking they don’t need flood insurance, especially if they live in an area where flooding is unlikely.
+They also tend to believe flood may not impact them when their home sits at the top of a hill or is built up several feet off the ground.
+You may go a lifetime and never experience flood damage.
+However, any home can flood during extreme weather events.
 The good news is that flood insurance is typically easy to shop for and purchase.
-The less likely a house is to flood, the easier it is to buy a policy.
-It also tends to cost far less to buy flood insurance for homes that aren't at risk of a flood.
+The less likely a house is to flood, the easier and less costly a flood insurance policy will be.